heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/PRESENTATION.md

 You will learn the following topics during this course:

 - Network programming (inputs/outputs, encodings, TCP and UDP)
-- Application-level protocols (SMTP, SSH and HTTP)
+- Application-level protocols (SMTP, SSH, HTTP and your own)
 - Web infrastructures (reverse proxy, load balancer, sticky sessions)
 - How to read and write technical documentation